Skip to main content

 Introduction

-The Apex build of Mako 8.1 (due for release at the end of June 2025) features a new header to simplify integration of Apex into an existing Mako project.
-All you need to do is make a small code change when creating the IJawsRenderer
+Mako 8.1 adds a new C++ header to simplify integration of Apex into an existing Mako project.
+All you need to do is make a small code change when creating the IJawsRenderer class, as follows:

 Before